paul12658/Food-distribution-App/README.md

 # Food-distribution-App
- Create a system that monitors food production, distribution, and accessibility while addressing food waste and equitable distribution.
+ Create a system that monitors food production, distribution, and accessibility while addressing food waste and equitable distribution using mysql database and python.